cerebral/overmind/packages/overmind-website/api/connect.md

 h(Example, { name: "api/connect" })
 ```

-When you instantiate an Overmind application it exposes the ability to connect components to the state and actions defined.
-This is simply done by using **connect**.
+The **connect** function you created is used to connect components to your application.
 Any state you access in the component is automatically tracked by Overmind and the component will rerender when there is a change.